TIBCOSoftware/snappydata/docs/install.md

 10. Click **Launch** to launch the instances.

-9. The dashboard which lists the instances is displayed.
+11. The dashboard which lists the instances is displayed.
 Click **Refresh** to view the updated list and the status of the instance creation.

-10. Once the status of the instance changes to **running**, you have successfully created and launched the instance with the SnappyData AMI.
+12. Once the status of the instance changes to **running**, you have successfully created and launched the instance with the SnappyData AMI.

-12. Use SSH to connect to the instance.
+13. Use SSH to connect to the instance using the **ubuntu** username.
 You require:

 	* The private key file of the key pair with which the instance was launched, and

 	* Details of the public hostname or IP address of the instance.
+ Refer to the following documentation, for more information on [accessing an EC2 instance](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstancesLinux.html).

 	<note> Note: </note>